AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk/ad-revenue-2.md

 updatedAt: "2022-02-21T10:40:53.749Z"
 order: 9
 ---
 The app sends impression revenue data to the AppsFlyer SDK.
-The SDK then generates an ad revenue event, `af_ad_revenue`, and sends it to AppsFlyer.
-These impression events are collected and processed in AppsFlyer, and the revenue is attributed to the original UA source.
-To learn more about ad revenue see [here](https://support.appsflyer.com/hc/en-us/articles/217490046#connect-to-ad-revenue-integrated-partners)
+The SDK then sends it to AppsFlyer.
+These impression data is collected and processed in AppsFlyer, and the revenue is attributed to the original UA source.
+To learn more about ad revenue see [here](https://support.appsflyer.com/hc/en-us/articles/217490046#connect-to-ad-revenue-integrated-partners).

 Depending on your SDK version there are two ways for the SDK to generate an ad revenue event.